ivan-rozhon/http-mocks/README.md

 # http-mocks

-This HTTP mocking library (_XHR_ and _Fetch API_) is an easy-to-use and lightweight version of awesome library [data-mocks](https://github.com/ovotech/data-mocks) with a few additional features:
+This HTTP mocking library (_XHR_ and _Fetch API_) is an alternative version of awesome library [data-mocks](https://github.com/ovotech/data-mocks) with a few additional features:

 - console logs of the requests and responses (`loggingEnabled` parameter in the `MockOptions`)
 - access to the body and query parameters of the request within the particular mock (so you can modify a response according to the request)